 Coffey believes his main accomplishment may be in attracting young students and basic scientists to join the efforts of the Brady laboratories.
 Mixing the thoughts and efforts of these young scientists with the urology residents in the laboratory year is synergistic for both groups.
 These young basic scientists are now populating the urological and research field and include Jun Shimazaki, Ronald Berezney, Leland W. K. Chung, Warren D. W. Heston, David G. Brown, Evelyn R. Barrack, and John T. Isaacs.
 Two of these young scientists, Barrack and Isaacs, have become faculty members at the Brady and they join Coffey and Dr. Thomas Chang to provide four full-time faculty in the Brady Research Laboratory.
 A new phase of Brady training includes graduate student's doing their doctoral research in the laboratory such as Evelyn Barrack, Stephen Berry, William Isaacs, Gail Cornwall, and William Nelson.
 In addition, a host of young medical and graduate students have spent their summers and elective quarters in the Brady Laboratory.
 Another new educational and research program was initiated in the Brady to allow young urologists who had completed their resident training to spend two additional years in full-time postgraduate research.
 Involved in this program have been Neil de Klerk, Robert Weissman, John Trachtenberg, Charles Brendler, Mitchell Benson, and James Mohler.

 Coffey believes he is only carrying on the long-standing heritage of the Brady Laboratory, which is to provide an opportunity for all willing and dedicated young scientists to develop their excellence in the pursuit of medical research.
-He says,

 The Brady and its fantastic leadership and fine faculty have provided me with an opportunity to work in this wonderful department.
 I must now do my very best to keep doing the same for the next young person coming through the Brady doors.
 It has been an honor and thrill to be part of this fine team effort.